jbarratt/serialized-hugo/content/post/envoy-ratelimiting.md

 	      port_value: 8123
 ```

-This is an example of where the envoy config can take some time to understand.
+This is an example of where the Envoy config can take some time to understand.
 For a simple "single host" backend it takes some pretty significant boilerplate.
 But, it's also incredibly powerful.
 We're able to define how to look up the host, how they should be load balanced, more than one cluster, more than one load balancer within a cluster, and more than one endpoint within that.
 It's entirely possible that this definition can be simplified, but this version works.

-It's great that the cluster definition is the same when defining both (one of the services that envoy will proxy to) as it is for (one of the 'helper' services that envoy filters communicate with), such as the authorizer and rate limiter.
+It's nice and consistent that the cluster definition is the same when defining either

+* one of the services that Envoy will proxy to, or
+* one of the 'helper' services that Envoy filters communicate with, such as the authorizer and rate limiter.

-It's also great that clusters are defined with data structures which can be managed at runtime via the configuration APIs, it opens up a world of interesting integration options.
+It's also helpful that clusters (and the whole config) are defined with well-managed data structures, that are actually defined as protobufs.
+This means managing Envoy can be done fairly consistently when you're configuring it with YAML files, or at runtime through the configuration interface.

 So, now that the backend is defined, it's time to get it some traffic, and that's done via routes.